digitalservicebund/mitra-frontend/doc/adr/0007-use-sessionstorage-for-maintaining-wip-entities.md

 ## Decision

-TODO: The change that we're proposing or have agreed to implement.

 We're backing the already in use [Pinia](https://pinia.vuejs.org) store with `sessionStorage`, with data being automatically written/serialized to `sessionStorage`.
 This allows for recreating the app state from its serialized representation.